popeadam/Kometa/docs/kometa/install/wt/wt-06-local-after.md

-You should see that the collection file gets loaded:
+You should see that the Collection File gets loaded:

 ``` { .shell .no-copy }
 | Loading Collection File: config/Movies.yml